 Do You Have to Appear at Arraignment?

-But on some occasions, when the client's in custody, can't bail out, and the government has the goods on him if you can work out a resolution where they get out of custody that day, that sometimes tantalizes the client because they don't want to just sit in custody while they're waiting for their case to be resolved.
+But on some occasions, when the client's in custody, they can't bail out.
+The government has the goods on him, and if you can work out a resolution where they're released from custody that day, it sometimes tantalizes the client because they don't want to just sit in custody while waiting for their case to be resolved.
 Only some cases are like that.

 Depending on the circumstances, that's definitely something to consider because you certainly don't want your client languishing in custody, unable to work, make money, or do anything while they're in custody.

 So, sometimes, the arraignment is the right time to resolve the case; other times, it's not.
 It's something to discuss with your attorney.
-It's something to strategize and something to figure out and obviously, whatever move you're making is going to be in the best interest of your client.
+This emphasis on open communication and strategy can make the audience feel empowered and informed, knowing that every move is made in their best interest.
 Contact the Hedding Law Firm for help.